CellMigrationLab/LabConstrictor/.tools/docs/notebook_requirements.md

 ### 2. Run the Requirements Generator

 Follow the instructions provided inside the notebook to generate the `requirements.yaml` file.
-You will be prompted to provide the path to the notebook file you wish to analyze.
+You will be prompted to provide the path to the notebook file you wish to analyse.

 ---